Hezbollah: Political alliances

 In 2018 Lebanese general election, Hezbollah general secretary Hassan Nasrallah presented the names of the 13 Hezbollah candidates.
 On 22 March 2018, Nasrallah issued a statement outlining the main priorities for the parliamentary bloc of the party, Loyalty to the Resistance, in the next parliament.
-He stated that rooting out corruption would be the foremost priority of the Loyalty to the Resistance bloc.
+He stated that rooting out corruption would be the foremost priority of the Loyalty to the Resistance Bloc.
 The electoral slogan of the party was 'We will construct and we will protect'.
 Finally Hezbollah held 12 seats and its alliance won the election by gaining 70 out of 128 seats of Parliament of Lebanon.

+In October 2024, leader of the Free Patriotic Movement, Gebran Bassil, announced that the party was no longer in alliance with Hezbollah.
+In February 2025, Lebanese Prime Minister Nawaf Salam announced his government, which consists of 24 ministers; the Hezbollah controls two portofolios.; the Public Health Ministry, headed by Rakan Nasredine, and the Labor Ministry, headed by Muhammad Haidar.
+The Hizbullah and Amal Bloc controls together six portfolios in the government.

 Media operations

 Hezbollah operates a satellite television station, Al-Manar TV ("the Lighthouse"), and a radio station, al-Nour ("the Light").
 Al-Manar broadcasts from Beirut, Lebanon.
 Hezbollah launched the station in 1991 with the help of Iranian funds.
-Al-Manar, the self-proclaimed "Station of the Resistance," (qanat al-muqawama) is a key player in what Hezbollah calls its "psychological warfare against the Zionist enemy" and an integral part of Hezbollah's plan to spread its message to the entire Arab world.
-In addition, Hezbollah has a weekly publication, Al Ahd, which was established in 1984.
+Al-Manar, the self-proclaimed "Station of the Resistance", (qanat al-muqawama) is a key player in what Hezbollah calls its "psychological warfare against the Zionist enemy" and an integral part of Hezbollah's plan to spread its message to the entire Arab world.
+Hezbollah has a weekly publication, Al Ahd, which was established in 1984.
 It is the only media outlet which is openly affiliated with the organization.